cesarhusrod/sarai_piezo_precip/README.md

 ## Data sources

 1. Input CSV file with **sampling locations**.

+The example file with the location sampling is taken from a study case of the SARAI project (https://webwp.igme.es/sarai), just as a sample case: one file with several columns, and among them there are two with latitude and longitude coordinates, and another column with one unique ID.

 It's given by *locations_file* parameter in *config.ini* file.
 It contains, among others, a geographic location defined by coordinates and a unique field (*location_id_field* parameter in *config.ini* file).
 The notebook used it as location identification in output measurements CSV files (as column name).

 This file must have the character ';' as the field delimiter.
 Sampling location coordinates are given by geographic coordinates longitude (field *location_lon*) and latitude (field *location_lat*) in *geographic* (*EPSG:4326*) reference system of coordinates.

 2. **Precipitation measurements**.

+Rainfall compiled data for all the Iberian Peninsula and Baleares between 1950 and 2020 are taken the Agencia Estatal de Meteorología (AEMET).

 Coded as an input parameter *precipitations_url* in the *config.ini* configuration file.
 It points by default to a packed, compressed file (*\*.tar.gz*) located in [https://www.aemet.es/documentos/es/serviciosclimaticos/cambio_climat/datos_diarios/dato_observacional/rejilla_5km/v2/Serie_AEMET_v2_pcp_1951a2020_txt.tar.gz](https://www.aemet.es/documentos/es/serviciosclimaticos/cambio_climat/datos_diarios/dato_observacional/rejilla_5km/v2/Serie_AEMET_v2_pcp_1951a2020_txt.tar.gz).
 It contains three files:

-   - *README*, which informs about the content of files,
+- *README.txt*, which informs about the content of files,

-   - *Master*, with precipitation grid coordinates and their IDs,
+- *maestro_red_hr_SPAIN.txt*, with precipitation grid coordinates and their IDs,

-   - *historical precipitation file*, which contains interpolated precipitation measurements in a grid with a spatial resolution of 5x5 km, and temporal resolution of one day from 1951-01-01 to 2020-21-31.
+- *pcp_red_SPAIN_1951-2020.txt*, historical precipitation file that contains interpolated precipitation measurements in a grid with a spatial resolution of 5x5 km, and temporal resolution of one day from 1951-01-01 to 2020-21-31.

 3. **Piezometric measurements**.
+Piezometric compiled data base for all the Iberian Peninsula and Baleares until 2020 are taken from the Ministerio de Transición Ecológica y Reto Demográfico

 Coded again as input parameter *piezometry_url* in the *config.ini* configuration file.
 It points by default to a compressed file (*\*.zip*) available thought URL [https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip](https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip).
 This package is composed by two files:

 - The first one contains information about piezometers and geographical locations (with *geometry* as coordinate reference system)

 - The second one includes historical piezometrical measurements.

 ## Association criteria between input sampling locations and precipitations/piezometric files